Zungeru Hydroelectric Power Station: Location

 The power station is located across the Kaduna River, near the town of Zungeru, in Niger State, in northwestern Nigeria.

 Zungeru lies about 66 km, by road, northwest of Minna, the capital city of Niger State.
 This is approximately 221 km, by road, northwest of Abuja, the capital city of Nigeria.
-The geographical coordinates of Zungeru Hydroelectric Power Station are: 09°54'18.0"N, 06°17'32.0"E (Latitude:9.905000; Longitude:6.292222).
 This power station is located between Shiroro Hydroelectric Power Station (upstream) and Jebba Hydroelectric Power Station (downstream).

 Overview

-Zungeru HPP is a large energy infrastructure project and at 700 megawatts capacity, is Nigeria's second-largest hydroelectricity power station, behind the Kainji Hydroelectric Power Plant, which has capacity of 760 megawatts.
+Zungeru HPP is a large energy infrastructure project and at 700 MW capacity, is Nigeria's second-largest hydroelectricity power station, behind the Kainji Hydroelectric Power Plant, which has capacity of 760 MW.

 The design calls for a roller-compacted concrete dam measuring 233 m in length and 101 m in height.
-This will create a reservoir capable of storing "10.4 billion m3 of water".
+This will create a reservoir capable of storing 10.4 billion m³ of water.

 The energy generated will be evacuated via two high voltage lines: (a) a 132kV line to Kainji Dam and (b) a double circuit 330kV line to connect to the line between Shiroro and Jebba dams.
 The power will subsequently be integrated into the Nigerian electricity grid.

 Construction

 The project cost has been reported as 1.3 billion US dollars.
 Of that, 25 percent is sourced from the Federal Government of Nigeria, and 75 percent is a loan from the Chinese government, through the Exim Bank of China.
 Construction started in 2013, with an initial completion date of 2018.

 The engineering, procurement, and construction contract was awarded to a Chinese consortium comprising China National Electric Engineering Company (CNEEC) and Sinohydro.
+GE Vernova's Hydro Power business was selected by CNEEC to design, supply, supervise installation and commission the four 175 MW Francis turbine units.
 A new completion date has been reported to be December 2021.

 In January 2022, Afrik21.africa reported that Zungeru HPP would be commissioned in phases during 2022.
 It is expected that the first turbine, with generation capacity of 175 megawatts would come online during the first quarter of the year.
 The next turbine, with equal capacity, would then follow the first, after approximately ninety days, and so on, until all four turbines are installed for maximum generation capacity of 700 MW.
 The power station would add 2,640 GWh to the Nigerian grid, annually.
 This is equal to approximately 10 percent of installed national generation capacity, as of January 2022.